Coronavirus: council service information and advice

 Did you know that all carers are entitled to an assessment of their needs in their own right, regardless of who they are caring for and the level of care provided?

-If you look after someone, and are aged 18 and over, the carer self-assessment is your chance to tell us about your caring role, your needs as a carer and the things you think will help.
+If you look after someone, and are aged 18 and over, a carer's assessment is a chance to tell us about your situation and talk through things that might help you and the person you look after.

-If you're under 18 years of age you don't need to complete the form.
-Instead please speak to the Young Carers Team at the Carers Centre about support available for you.
+If you're under 18 years of age please speak to the Young Carers Team at about support available for you.